Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 Additional information on fentanyl

-In the US, an average of 22 adolescents age 14 to 18 died each week in 2022 from drug overdoses driven by fentanyl in counterfeit pills, according to a January 2024 New England Journal of Medicine study.
-Though drug use (except for cannabis) is decreasing overall, the rise in use of counterfeit drugs has raised the death rate for this group to 5.2 per 100,000. (https:// www.ama-assn.org)
+In the U.S., an average of 22 adolescents age 14 to 18 died each week in 2022 from drug overdoses driven by fentanyl in counterfeit pills, according to a January 2024 New England Journal of Medicine study.
+Though drug use (except for cannabis) is decreasing overall, the rise of counterfeit drug use has raised the death rate for this group to 5.2 per 100,000. (https:// www.ama-assn.org)

 According to the American Medical Association, bystanders were present in two-thirds of those deaths, showing the importance of knowing the symptoms of opioid overdose and how it can be treated. (https://www.ama-assn.org)